Education Programs Manager and Assistant to the Artistic Director

 Ann Marie Caldwell is passionate about teaching the arts to students.
-This is her eighth year as a teaching artist, with experience in teaching movement, drama, and visual art.
+This is her ninth year as a teaching artist, with experience in teaching movement, drama, and visual art.
 Ann Marie graduated from University of Puget Sound with a degree in theatre before completing the Teaching Artist Apprenticeship at Seattle Children's Theatre.
 She has continued her training with the Creative Dance Center and was a participant in the 2011-12 Washington State Arts Commission-sponsored Teaching Artist Training Lab.
 Ann Marie is delighted to have joined PNB in 2011.

 Lauren Kirchner began her dance education at the Center for Dance in Issaquah/Preston where she trained in ballet, jazz, and musical theatre.
 At Connecticut College, she minored in dance and received her BA in Sociology-based human relations in 2009.
 While at Connecticut College she studied modern dance and ballet, was an active member of the dance club, and captained the school dance team, studying with artists such as David Dorfman, Heidi Henderson, Robyne Watkin, Lisa Race and JT Jenkins.
 Ms. Kirchner also spent a semester abroad in Sydney, Australia studying dance and sociology at the University of New South Wales, working with Australian choreographer Sue Healy.
 Lauren has worked for Pacific Northwest Ballet's Community Education Programs since 2008.
 Additionally, she serves as PNB’s DanceChance Coordinator and the Student Cast & Parent Volunteer Coordinator.

 Suzanne Singla trained with Columbia Dance Ensemble in Vancouver, Oregon Ballet Theatre School and Alvin Ailey American Dance Center, where she received a Certificate of Dance.
 She performed with dance ensembles in Oregon, New York and South Africa.
 Her teaching credits include faculty positions at Connecticut Dance Theatre, School at Steps, and Ballet Hispanico.
-Ms. Singla joined the PNBS faculty in 2004 and served as Children's Division Coordinator from 2005–2009.
-She recently completed her training in STOTT Pilates.
+Suzanne joined the Community Education and PNBS faculty in 2004 and served as Children's Division Coordinator from 2005–2009.
+She is also a certified STOTT Pilates instructor.